stancsz/AgentProgrammingLanguage/PRD.md

 # Agent Programming Language (APL) - Product Requirements Document

 ## 1. Summary
 Create a small, safe, and testable agent programming language for specifying, composing, deploying, and managing agents (Agent Programming Language - APL).
-APL is designed to be the "glue" for building agent systems: a Python-like, intentionally lightweight syntax (Python-compatible where practical) that lets authors define agents as first-class "agent" functions, compose sub-agents, bind MCP servers and external tools, and express agent-to-agent interactions.
-APL translates deterministically to execution representations (including a LangGraph-compatible IR), supports MCP/tool invocation, capability gating, sandboxing, deterministic testing (mock LLMs), and fast deployment and orchestration of agents.
+APL is a constrained, Python-aligned language: its lexer, indentation, and expression grammar are a strict subset of Python 3.12; agent-specific constructs (e.g., `agent`, capability annotations) extend that subset with deterministic semantics that compile to Python modules.
+Authors define agents as first-class functions, compose sub-agents, bind MCP servers and external tools, and express agent-to-agent interactions.
+APL translates deterministically both to execution representations (including, but not limited to, a LangGraph-compatible IR) and to Python `ast` modules, supports MCP/tool invocation, capability gating, sandboxing, deterministic testing (mock LLMs), and fast deployment and orchestration of agents.

+## 1.2 Language definition goals
+- **Python surface compatibility**: Every valid APL program conforms to Python lexical rules and can be linted/pretty-printed with Python tooling; invalid constructs should produce Python-esque diagnostics.
+- **Static capability/effect typing**: Side-effectful primitives require declared capabilities; the type checker enforces capability flow, effect subtyping, and input/output contracts.
+- **Module and package system**: Agents compile to Python packages with import/export directives, version metadata, and dependency manifests (`apl.toml`) to enable pip-style distribution.
+- **Deterministic semantics**: Evaluation order, scoping, and runtime behavior must be defined formally (operational semantics document + executable reference tests).
+- **Bidirectional interop**: APL code can call Python libraries through safe adapters; Python hosts can embed and invoke APL agents through the generated module artifacts.

+## 1.1 Modern Agent Ecosystem Drivers
+- **Protocol alignment (A2A, MCP, AP2)**: APL provides explicit constructs for declaring agent capabilities, contracts, and payment flows so the same source program can target agent-to-agent protocols, tool-facing model context protocols, and emerging payments rails without embedding protocol specifics in business logic.
+- **Multi-agent systems & orchestration**: Task decomposition, sub-agent composition, and coordination semantics are expressed as code, giving AI orchestration layers a deterministic contract for delegation, retries, and audit while keeping the orchestration engine (LangGraph or alternatives) pluggable.
+- **Agentic RAG**: Retrieval intents, query refinement loops, and verification gates are encapsulated as reusable language patterns, enabling deterministic testing and golden traces for research-style agentic RAG workflows.
+- **Reasoning frameworks (ReAct, Plan-and-Solve, Reflexion)**: Control-flow primitives and metadata allow these reasoning loops to be encoded, versioned, and validated within APL, instead of being hidden in prompts or bespoke Python glue.
+- **Extensibility for future standards**: By separating declarative agent intent from execution backends, APL keeps room for new interoperability layers, marketplaces, or simulation environments while preserving a single source of truth for agent behavior.

 ## Expert Design Review (Programming Language Perspective)
 - **Purpose alignment**: The repository communicates APL as a full Agent Programming Language.
 Maintain strict naming consistency across documentation and tooling to avoid scope drift and to reinforce that the goal is a programmable, testable agent language rather than an informal notation.